diskbuster/papersats/README.md

 The boltcard has security features to prevent copying it.
 To write the Tags you need a NFC DNA 424 capable writer.

-## The challenge
+## To Dos
 It takes some time and technical knowledge to handcraft and mange a bunch of PaperSats Cards.

-A consistent build process, should be supported by an script that adds a bulk of wallets to lnbits an enable the Boltcard and LNDhub URL extensions.
-With that, all the needed keys should in the lnbits database for further setup steps.
+1. A consistent build process, should be supported by a script that adds a bulk of wallets to lnbits an enable the Boltcard and LNDhub URL extensions.
+With that, all the needed keys should in the lnbits database for any further steps.

-A web app for checking the wallet balance and refill if needed should be reachable by scanning the QR code sticker.
+2. A web app for checking the wallet balance and refill if needed should be reachable by scanning the QR code sticker.

 This is a white paper under development and will be revised from time to time.